 Read Full Post »

-My all-time favorite former intern, Hiwa Alaghebandian, has just narrated a new Economics 101 video about the cost of the tax code for the Center for Freedom and Prosperity.
+Here’s a new Economics 101 video about the cost of the tax code from the Center for Freedom and Prosperity.
 I won’t spoil the surprise by giving the details, but you if you’re not angry now, you will be after watching.

 Read Full Post »